intel/llvm/sycl/doc/EnvironmentVariables.md

 - The backend argument is always required.
 An error will be thrown if it is absent.
 - Additionally, the backend MUST be followed by colon ( : ) and at least one device specifier of some sort, else an error is thrown.
 - For sub-devices/tiles, the parent device must support partitioning ( see`info::partition_by_domain` and `info::next_partitionable` in the SYCL 2020 Spec)
-- if using semi-colons ( ; ) to seperate entries, quotation marks will likely be needed around the entire environment variable.
+- if using semi-colons ( ; ) to separate entries, quotation marks will likely be needed around the entire environment variable.